Study

 Select a resource above

-7 I did just as I was commanded.
-I brought out my baggage by day, as baggage for exile, and in the evening I dug through the wall with my own hands; I brought it out in the dark, carrying it on my shoulder in their sight.
+7 So I did as I was commanded.
+During the day I brought out my things packed for exile.
+Then in the evening I dug through the wall with my hands.
+I took my belongings out at dusk, carrying them on my shoulders while they watched.

 Some think that God here speaks of the faithful, whom he had determined to preserve in the very midst of death.
 And certainly there is some mitigation of his former vengeance.
 But it is not in harmony with the rest to understand the faithful here, for he is speaking of the people in general.
 But as we have already seen that the slaughter of the city was such that God scattered the remnant to the four winds, and this the Prophet confirms.
 We must hold, then, first of all, that this promise was not directed peculiarly to the elect or to God’s Church, but rather that God is showing that exile will not be the end of woes to the captives, although they will not be directly cut to pieces.
 Their condition, indeed, might seem preferable, but God pronounces that he would be inexorable towards them.
 Although all should not perish by the sword, or famine, or pestilence, and some remnant should be left, that will happen, says he, not because I am going to be reconciled to them, but that I may spread their crimes among the Gentiles.
 For when he says, that they may narrate, he does not mean that they would be witnesses to their own sins, as the pious are accustomed, as we shall see elsewhere, to extol the mercy of God, and candidly to confess their faults before men.
 He does not mean that kind of confession which is a sign of repentance, but rather a real speech.
 257257 “Realis sermo.”Calvin.
 Une parole par effect, c’est a dire, reelle.” — Fr.
 For that exile uttered with a loud voice, that those men were abandoned whom God treated with such hostility.
 He had chosen the people, was the guardian of the city, and would have been their perpetual preserver, if their perverseness had not prevented it.
 Hence their being destitute of his aid, their being deprived of all their goods, their being treated tyrannically by their enemies, this made their extreme wickedness clearly appear.
 They narrated, then, not by words but by their actual position, their own sins to the Gentiles.